DARQ-Envoy/Calculator-js/README.md

 # Calculator.js
-A Calculator built using JavaScript
+A Calculator built using JavaScript and python